watkinsjc/klipper_config/README.md

 # Adaptation for use on MercuryOne printers by ZeroG

-***The contents of this fork are in no way endorsed by ZeroG, any of its developers or the community.***
+***The contents of this fork are in no way endorsed by ZeroG, any of its developers, or the community.***

 This config is a work-in-progress.
 It is still being tested and should be considered non-functional at this time.